 Highlight an Island or Peninsula

-In this update to a 1970s kitchen, the homeowners opened up the space choosing white cabinets and countertops, and a large island in navy blue.
+In this update to a 1970s kitchen, the homeowners opened up the space choosing white cabinets and countertops, and a large island in blue.
 Since the design incorporated fewer upper cabinets, the island provided an opportunity for additional storage of items not used every day.

 Another renovation of a cramped and dark kitchen featured a peninsula and beverage center.
-Both utilized navy blue base cabinets with white wall cabinets to further lighten the space.
+Both utilized blue base cabinets with white wall cabinets to further lighten the space.

 To be sure, trends like two-tone kitchen designs come and go.
-Navy cabinets, however, can make a beautiful statement, but they’re not for everyone and might not work in every situation.
+Blue cabinets, however, can make a beautiful statement, but they’re not for everyone and might not work in every situation.
 Will they work for your kitchen?
 You be the judge.
 If you need assistance, reach out to one of our kitchen designers.
 They can help you explore the design options that work best for your unique situation.